aFarkas/webshim/readme.md

 	</script>
 ---------------

-* Wait till the implementation is ready and work with it:
+* Wait till everything has been loaded and then use it:

 --------------
 	<script>